FAQ

 To complete this process, an industrial process’ exhaust stream, laden with Volatile Organic Compounds (VOCs), enters a heat exchange bed and passes through media to be preheated.
 Then the stream enters the combustion chamber and is heated more using burners until it reaches the optimal temperature for combustion to complete the oxidation process.
 Once complete, clean gas is exhausted through another packed media bed which cools the air and heats the media before the clean gas is released into the atmosphere.

-Conifer Systems’ damper design has a lower initial cost, which helps lower pollutant emissions sooner.
+Conifer Systems’ damper design RTO has a lower initial cost, which helps lower pollutant emissions sooner.
 This technology is proven in multiple industry applications as a reliable option for decarbonization.

 Waste heat recovery, or WHR, is the process of recovering and utilizing heat generated but not consumed by and during a pollution control process such as thermal oxidation.
 There are four types of WHR: air to air, air to water, oil and steam.
 By using WHR, the energy can be recaptured and reused to lower the facility’s operating costs and carbon footprint by minimizing fuel consumption.